 After settling into your new Texas home, you'll want to branch out and explore your new city.
 Luckily, Irving has lots to offer, no matter what you're interested in:

-- Arts and culture: Irving is home to museums and cultural arts centers like the Jackie Townsell Bear Creek Heritage Center, Mustangs of Las Colinas Museum, and Ruth Paine House Museum.
+- Arts and culture: Cultural attractions in Irving include museums and art centers like the Jackie Townsell Bear Creek Heritage Center, Mustangs of Las Colinas Museum, and Ruth Paine House Museum.

-- Outdoor recreation: The city’s California Crossing Park, Centennial Park, Fritz Park, and Mustang Park — among other sites — are great places to hike, ride bikes, or just enjoy nature.
+- Outdoor recreation: The city's California Crossing Park, Centennial Park, Fritz Park, and Mustang Park — and more, offering great opportunities to hike, bike, or relax in nature.

-- Sports: Catch a live game and cheer on the home team at an Irving Independent School District (IISD) high schools game.
+- Sports: Nothing beats the thrill of cheering on the home team at an Irving Independent School District (IISD) high schools game.

 FAQ